garrandall/popular-music-data/tracks/comin--in-and-out-of-your-life-barbra-streisand.md

 And knowing all the time
 A stronger love
 Just can't be found
-Even though at times this crazy world               Ãº Is turning  up-side-down
+Even though at times this crazy world
+Is turning upside down
 You'll always belong to me
 (Comin' in and out of your life)
 Isn't easy,